flolu/centsideas/README.md

   <br>
   <h1>CentsIdeas</h1>
   <p>
-    Full stack application for sharing Fastlane ideas based on the
+    Full stack application for sharing <a href="https://thefastlaneforum.com/">Fastlane</a> ideas based on the
     <a href="https://www.thefastlaneforum.com/community/threads/the-cents-business-commandments-for-entrepreneurs.81090/">CENTS</a>
     commandments by
     <a href="https://www.mjdemarco.com/">MJ DeMarco</a>
   </p>
 </div>

-## Technical Motives
+## Motives

 ### Backend